-Amalgam is a dental filling material that is made from the mixture of mercury with other metals such as silver, copper or tin.
+Amalgam is a dental filling material that is made from a mixture of mercury with other metals such as silver, copper, or tin.
 This mixture or the produced alloy from the variability of composition materials make up the amalgam.

 What are the advantages and disadvantages of amalgam filling?

-Most of the people prefer amalgam filling because of its durability and low cost.
-Today with the white filling materials like composite resin and ceramic fillings, people still choose the amalgam as their favorite option.
+Most people prefer amalgam filling because of its durability and low cost.
+Today with white filling materials like composite resin and ceramic fillings, people still choose amalgam as their favorite option.
 It is clear that amalgam has proven to be a long-term restorative material.
 Amalgam can fill the cavities in stress-bearing areas in teeth and tolerate the mechanical forces in the mouth.
-Amalgam filling is easy to handle and placement without difficulty is another favored advantage of this restorative material.
+Amalgam filling is easy to place and is done by dentists widely.

-The main disadvantage of amalgam filling is lack of beauty or esthetics.
-These days, people go for white fillings to match their current teeth.
-Although dental amalgams don’t have the desirable look in the mouth, dentists can use amalgam fillings in the posterior teeth, where these fillings are hidden from the sight.
-Due to environmental concerns and waste management in the nature, there are some concerns over the use of mercury in the dental restorations.
+The main disadvantage of an amalgam filling is the lack of beauty or esthetics.
+These days, people go for white fillings to match the natural color of their teeth.
+Although dental amalgams don’t have the desirable look in the mouth, dentists can use amalgam fillings in the back teeth, where these fillings are hidden from sight.
+Due to environmental concerns and waste management in nature, there are some concerns over the use of mercury in dental restorations.
 Although the mercury element is toxic, this doesn’t mean it is harmful as filling in the mouth.
 Handling the amalgam to reduce the exposure to mercury for both patients and dental staff but is important.